A Review of The Language of God by Francis Collins

 I wish Collins would apply the same critical rigour to religion that he applies to his scientific theories.
 If religion is like a snowball that has accumulated many kernels of wisdom, it has also accumulated many outdated theories, some of which are pernicious.
 It is not in bad faith to speak doubt to prevailing religious doctrines.
 I admire Collins when he talks about his own theories in the lab collapsing in the face of new data.
 It would serve the broader conversation about religion versus science well, if Collins would discuss the fallible nature of religion.
 Instead, he couches updates to religion as revelations from God.

 Arbitrary distinctions: the harmful division between science and religion

-Collins’ attempt to update theology to cohere with our current understanding of But while Collins is right to emphasize the utility of religion, he fails to apply the same evolutionary biology is praiseworthy, because it attempts to stake out a mutually respectful working relation between science and religion, and it offers an updated Twenty First Century lens through which to parse mostly Christian ethics.
+Collins’ attempt to update theology to cohere with our current understanding of evolutionary biology is praiseworthy, because it attempts to stake out a mutually respectful working relation between science and religion, and it offers an updated Twenty First Century lens through which to parse mostly Christian ethics.
 In an era where many religious fundamentalists oppose stem cell therapy and vaccinations, his book can do much good.